DuneSt/MaterialDesignLite/README.md

 ## Install MDL Seaside

 To install MaterialDesignLite on your Pharo image you can just execute the following script:  [Spotter Cloud Workspace Url](http://ws.stfx.eu/1JIZRQS7OI00).
+See ``ZnWorkspace`` section for installing a ZnWorkspace if you so want.

     Metacello new
     	githubUser: 'DuneSt' project: 'MaterialDesignLite' commitish: 'master' path: 'src';